 The Legal Realist Movement

-The Legal Realist Movement in American law has been prevalent in criticizing the various claims of law for formality (Tamanaha, 2008).
-The aspiration of law to formality has been accompanied by a constant critique of “formalism,” a stance emerging with philosophical pragmatism at the end of the 19th century as an American critique to European social thought (White, 1949; Dickstein, 1998; Alberstein, 2002).
+The Legal Realist Movement in American law has been prominent in criticizing the various claims of law for formality (Tamanaha, 2008).
+The aspiration of law to formality has been accompanied by a constant critique of “formalism,” a stance emerging with philosophical pragmatism at the end of the 19th century as an American critique of European social thought (White, 1949; Dickstein, 1998; Alberstein, 2002).

 Among the tenets of the Legal Realist Movement, the political challenge and the institutional-personal claim are foundations for the evolution of institutional pragmatic legal realism.

 The political challenge: Weber (1954) identifies juridical formality—the separation of legal rules from other societal norms—as the primary hallmark of modern Western legal systems.
 This includes a belief in the primacy of individual rights and the sharp division between private and public law, bolstered by the legal positivist view of law as an autonomous system of norms (Kelsen, 1967).
-In opposition to this, Legal Realism (Llewellyn, 1930; Fisher et al., 1993) and the Critical Legal Studies School argue that judicial decisions are driven by social, political, and ideological considerations (Kennedy, 1976, 1997, 2004; Unger, 1983).
+In opposition to this approach, Legal Realism (Llewellyn, 1930; Fisher et al., 1993) and the Critical Legal Studies School argue that judicial decisions are driven by social, political, and ideological considerations (Kennedy, 1976, 1997, 2004; Unger, 1983).
 Judges and courts, they contend, operate within a political culture that influences their decisions when interpreting and applying the law.

-The institutional claim: The institutional argument: Legal Realism challenges the traditional divide between “law in books” and “law in action” (Pound, 1910; Garth & Sarat, 1998).
-This perspective originated with Oliver Wendell Holmes Jr., who defined law as “the prophecies of what the courts will do in fact” (Holmes, 1881: 460).
+The institutional claim: Legal Realism challenges the traditional divide between “law in books” and “law in action” (Pound, 1910; Garth & Sarat, 1998).
+This approach originated with Oliver Wendell Holmes Jr., who defined law as “the prophecies of what the courts will do in fact” (Holmes, 1881: 460).
 Karl Llewellyn expanded on this idea, asserting that “the most significant ... aspects of the relations of law and society lie in the field of behavior” (Llewellyn, 1930: 443).
-Consequently, the Realist approach underscores the institutional foundations underlying judicial decision-making.
+Consequently, the Realist approach emphasizes the institutional foundations underlying judicial decision-making.

-These claims, alongside other Realist critiques, have had a profound impact on the evolution of American legal culture and the public's perception of judges (Fisher et al., 1993).
-This perception suggests that legal decisions should be assessed not by their reasoning but by their outcomes.
-This is a descriptive, not a normative, evaluation of judicial work.
+These claims, alongside other Realist critiques, have had a profound impact on the evolution of American legal culture and the public’s perception of judges (Fisher et al., 1993).
+This perception suggests that legal decisions should be assessed not by their reasoning but by their outcomes, which represents a descriptive, not a normative, evaluation of judicial work.
 According to these views, personal and institutional considerations become the primary explanatory factors for understanding judicial motivations.
 The Israeli application of these principles has advanced them further, as this study will demonstrate in the context of public law.

 The Israeli Take on the Formalism-Realism Debate

-Israel's legal system is a hybrid, heavily influenced by both common law and Anglo-American legal frameworks, while also incorporating significant elements of European codification (Rivlin, 2012).
-The debate over formalism in Israeli legal culture gained prominence following Menahem Mautner's seminal work, The Decline of Formalism and the Rise of Values in Israeli Law (Mautner, 1993).
+Israel’s legal system is a hybrid, heavily influenced by both common law and Anglo-American legal frameworks, while also incorporating significant elements of European codification (Rivlin, 2012).
+The debate over formalism in Israeli legal culture gained prominence following the publication of Menahem Mautner’s seminal work, The Decline of Formalism and the Rise of Values in Israeli Law (Mautner, 1993).
 This monograph argued that a major shift occurred in the jurisprudence of the Israeli Supreme Court during the 1980s, marked by an increased focus on values and judicial activism.
 The rise of an institutional realist approach to the judicial process has become a key aspect of this transformation (Mautner, 1993: 595).